RyanGlem/CPP-Paradigms/bc_courses/README.md

 Using maps allows for the appending and manipulation of key-value pairs for each item.
 The program can easily find a specific instructor ID, grab the grades, aggregate it and divide by the frequency all using simple methods inside of the map data structure.

 ## A report is manually generated on make lab3 with test inputs.
-The test boolean must be switch manually inside the program for user input
+The test boolean must be switched manually inside the program for user input

 ### Usage